Informasjonsforvaltning/records-of-processing-activities-db-dump/README.md

-# records-of-processing-activities-etl
+# records-of-processing-activities-db-dump

-Project to extract and run statistics on content of records of processing activities
+Project to extract relevant db content and run statistics on content of records of processing activities

 ## Install and run extract
 ```